brianmcananey/VSCode_Project3/Testing.md

 - The performance level of the About page needs improving to speed up loading time.
 This can be fixed at a later date as I did not have time.
 - Add extra security in the form of a confirm password on the sign up page.
 - Need to fix the styling of the Footer as one icon doesnt render properly.
+- Need to change to h1 to pass all w3c html validation checks.
+- In future I could render the information submitted in the contact forms straight in to the review boxes on the home page.